 This volume contains all of the manifestos and critical writings listed in the schedule (except those for the final two weeks, which are available via Learn), as well as a wealth of other helpful materials.
+[Note: to facilitate discussion, please try to obtain the editions specified]

 J.G.
 Ballard, Crash (Harper Perennial, 2008).

-Djuna Barnes, Nightwood (Faber and Faber, 2007)

-Hart Crane, The Complete Poems of Hart Crane (W.W.
-Norton, 2001)

-Mark Ford and Trevor Winkfield, eds., The New York Poets: An Anthology (Carcanet, 2004)

-Langston Hughes, Selected Poems (Serpent's Tale, 1999)

-Peter Jones, ed., Imagist Poetry (Penguin Modern Classics, 2001)

-Mina Loy, The Lost Lunar Baedeker (Carcanet, 1997)

-Gertrude Stein, Three Lives and QED (Norton Critical Editions, 2006)

-Virginia Woolf, To the Lighthouse (Oxford World's Classics, 2008)
+Djuna Barnes, Nightwood (Faber and Faber, 2007) Hart Crane, The Complete Poems of Hart Crane (W.W.
+Norton, 2001) Mark Ford and Trevor Winkfield, eds., The New York Poets: An Anthology (Carcanet, 2004) Langston Hughes, Selected Poems (Serpent's Tale, 1999) Peter Jones, ed., Imagist Poetry (Penguin Modern Classics, 2001) Mina Loy, The Lost Lunar Baedeker (Carcanet, 1997) Gertrude Stein, Three Lives and QED (Norton Critical Editions, 2006) Virginia Woolf, To the Lighthouse (Oxford World's Classics, 2008)